AlexLiddiard/PythonPandoraAlgs/README.md

 Validates a multi-view convolutional network stored in TrainedModels, stores the results in the PickleData folder.

 #### PfoGraphicalAnalyser.py
-Gives a graphical view of PFOs, and provides other useful information.
-This aided algorithm development.
+Uses ROOT file data to present a graphical view of PFOs, and provide other useful information.
+This aided our algorithm development.

 #### FeatureAnalyser.py
 Presents the results of individual feature algorithms as a series of graphs/histograms.
 Uses the data stored by GetFeatureData.py.